sanjitkumar28/Namaste-React/L1/notes.md

 3. ReactDOM is the middleman that renders the React element in the browser.

-4. Call createRoot to create a React root for displaying content inside a browser DOM element.
+4. Call createRoot to create a React root for displaying content inside a browser DOM element.|

+5. if we render more than 1 element in root.render it will update the code with the last child that is being rendered